 Besides working as a translator, I am also a lecturer in translation at the ITV Hogeschool voor Tolken en Vertalen, teaching the new generation of translators/subtitlers.

 Most of my spare time is dedicated to sustainable living, long distance running, hiking and food and drink.
-My latest challenge was the 11 Cities Hiking Tour, which was 208 kilometers in 5 days.
+Currently I am in training to run my first full marathon, which will be the one in Utrecht, The Netherlands.